outofmbufs/tokenizer/README.md

     TokenID.THEN 'then'
     TokenID.IDENTIFIER 'that'

 __NOTE__: When working with regular expressions, order of presentation matters (this is true also of the examples given in the python 're' module on which this whole exercise is based).
-If the more-general IDENTIFIER rule appears before the less-general 'if' or 'while' keyword rule, those keywords will appear as IDENTIFIERs instead.
-This is just how the re-based matching works.
+In this example it is important the keyword matches appear in the rules prior to the more-general identifier match (which would otherwise match and consume the keywords before they were seen as keywords).
+This is just a side-effect of the underlying use re-based matching.

 ## Writing custom TokenMatch subclasses

-To write other TokenMatch enhancments, create a subclass and override one or both of these methods:
+To write other TokenMatch enhancements, create a subclass and override one or both of these methods:

     def __init__(self, tokname, regexp, /):
         ...

-    def matched(self, minfo, /):
+    def action(self, value, tkz, /):
         ...

-The `matched` method is called when the framework has a regexp match, and is passed in the argument `minfo` which is a `_MatchedInfo` namedtuple.
-The `matched` method is expected to return this `_MatchedInfo`, possibly with modifications.
+The `action` method is called when the framework has a regexp match.
+Two arguments are passed in: `value` which will be the (string) value from the match, and `tkz` which is the Tokenizer object itself (used/needed by some specialized subclasses).

-A `matched` method in a subclass can change either or both of these `minfo` fields:

- - tokname
- - value

-If `tokname` is set to None, this matched token will be ignored.
-This is how, for example `TokenMatchIgnore` works ... the entirety of that implementation is shown here:

-    class TokenMatchIgnore(TokenMatch):
-        def matched(self, minfo, /):
-            return minfo._replace(tokname=None)
+The `action` method is expected to return any namespace-like object that has at least two attributes:
+ - `value` -- this is the (possibly modified) value that will be put into the token.
+ - `tokenfactory` -- if not None, this will be invoked to create the token.
+If None, defaults to the tokenfactory set up in the Tokenizer itself.

+For convenience, a simple namedtuple `_TInfo` is provided; the examples below will demonstrate that.

+If an `action` method wants the token ignored, it can return None.
+Otherwise it should return a `_TInfo` or something duck-typing as a `_TInfo`.

-Similarly, the entirety of `TokenMatchIgnoreButKeep` is:
+As an example, the entirety of `TokenMatchIgnoreButKeep` is:

     class TokenMatchIgnoreButKeep(TokenMatch):
         def __init__(self, tokname, regexp, *args, keep, **kwargs): super().__init__(tokname, regexp, *args, **kwargs)
             self.keep = keep

-        def matched(self, minfo, /):
+        def action(self, value, tkz, /):
-            if self.keep in minfo.value:
+            if self.keep in value:
-                return minfo._replace(value=self.keep)
+                return _TInfo(value=self.keep)
             else:
-                return minfo._replace(tokname=None)
+                return None

+This shows several points:
-which shows the recommended way to add more (keyword) arguments to the init function and use *args/**kwargs to protect against future signature revisions.
+ - the recommended way to add more (keyword) arguments to the init function and use *args/**kwargs to protect against future signature revisions.

-The subclass can also change `tokname` to something other than None, in which case that becomes the token type that will be instantiated.
-Refer back to the example of OCTAL_CONSTANT and `TokenMatchConvert`; here is the source code showing how that works:

-    class TokenMatchConvert(TokenMatch):
-        def __init__(self, *args, converter=int, alt_tokname=None, **kwargs):
-            super().__init__(*args, **kwargs)
-            self.converter = converter
-            self.alt_tokname = alt_tokname

-        def matched(self, minfo, /):
-            return minfo._replace(
-                value=self.converter(minfo.value),
-                tokname=self.alt_tokname or minfo.tokname)

-Note that if alt_tokname has been given it is used to replace the tokname (as written - for notational convenience - the above code always replaces the tokname field it just replaces it with itself if no alt_tokname was given).
+ - The use of "return None" to cause a token to be ignored
+ - Modifying the `value` and returning it via a `_TInfo` instance.

 ## Multiple TokenMatch rulesets